Darwin Rural Groundwater Watch

 Where we experience wet seasons with above average rainfall, systems refill and the excess water will spill out, into our waterways.

 Before 2013, we had consistent above average wet seasons.
 We have taken this to be normal.
 We are now in a drier climate cycle.
+Over the past eight years we have experienced five poor wet seasons.

 It is now time for us all to manage our water use .